dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

 :::{.proposition title="?"}
-An affine variety $X$ with the zariski topology is a Noetherian space.
+An affine variety $X$ with the Zariski topology is a Noetherian space.
 :::

 :::{.proof}